U-Labs/ULabs.BBCodeParser/README.md

 NuGet package is planned.

 ### Dependency injection
+For ASP.NET Core, DI is the recommended way to resolve your dependencies.
 We don't have interfaces yet for clean dependency injection, but a helper method is already avaliable:

 ```cs